-1. Use solid or plain papers for the main portion of the paper strips.

-The point of these paper strip templates is to add our own custom words to them.
+When you are using these templates, there are some simple rules we need to follow in order to make sure your paper strips look their best.
+Rule number one, use solid or plain papers for the main portion of the paper strips.
+The point of these papers strip templates is to add our own custom words to them.
 If you clipped a patterned paper to the main portion of the paper strip template, your custom words would be very hard to read.
-So, always use a solid paper for the main portion of your paper strip template.
+So always use a solid paper for the main portion of your paper strip template.

-2. Only use patterned papers for the decorative accents that are big enough to see the pattern.
+Rule number two, only use patterned papers for the decorative accents that are big enough to see the pattern.
 What do I mean by this?
 Let me explain.
 Let's look at two of our paper strip templates we created.
 Here's a template where we have stripes.
-The amount of area the three stripes on each side take up is very small due to the stripes being thin in nature.
+The amount of area the three stripes take up is very small due to the stripes being thin in nature.
 Clipping a patterned paper to the stripes shows us very little of the pattern on the paper.
 Because of this, our eyes are confused by the stripes and this hurts our paper strip design.
 Here's the paper strip where we have half circles.
 The area taken up by the half circle accents is much bigger than the stripes from the previous example.
-Because of this, it's ok to use a pattern here.
-Just make sure the pattern isn't too large for the space.
+Because of this, it's okay to use a pattern here just make sure the pattern isn't too large for the space.

-3. When using two or more solid papers, use contrasting colors.
+Rule number three, when using two or more solid papers, use contrasting colors.
 Here are two paper strip templates that required use of more than one solid paper.
 In each case, the paper strip was customized to use colors that are highly contrasting.
 The reason this is important is readability.

-Readability is a topic I covered in my Secrets of Terrific Type class but let me do a quick review about contrast.

-If we are making these custom paper strips so we can use our own sentiments on our scrapbook layouts, then it's safe to assume we want our paper strips to be easily read.

-So, here's an example of a paper strip with high contrast,

-And here's an example with low contrast.
+Readability is a topic I covered in my secrets of terrific type class, but let me do a quick review about contrast.
+If we are making these custom paper strips so we can use our own sentiments on our scrapbook layouts that it's safe to assume we want our paper strips to be easily read.
+So here's an example of a paper strip with high contrast and here's an example with low contrast.
 It's very obvious that the high contrast is much more easily read.
-So, keep this in mind when choosing from your kit's colors.
+So keep this in mind when choosing from your kit's colors.

-4. Use easy to read fonts.

-If you're going through the trouble to create a custom paper strip, then, once again, make sure it's easy to read.
+And rule number four, use easy to read fonts.
+If you're going to go through the trouble to create a custom paper strip, then once again, make sure it's easy to read.
 Thin, hard to read script fonts are not good here.
-Make sure whatever fonts you use are easy to read, or bold enough that they are easy enough to make out when on a paper strip.
+Make sure whatever fonts you use are easy to read or bold enough that they are easy enough to make out when on a paper strip.